How to Share a VPN Connection on Windows | Updated 2022

 You’ll also be able to protect your device with all the security and privacy features that come with using a VPN.

-With premium VPNs like NordVPN, these features include military-grade encryption, guaranteed anonymous surfing, and even malware and adware blocking software.
+With premium VPNs like ExpressVPN and CyberGhost, these features include military-grade encryption, guaranteed anonymous surfing, and even malware and adware blocking software.

 How to Use a VPN With Your Smart TV